clojure-expectations/expectations/README.md

 (expect :foo (in #{:foo :bar}))
 (expect :foo (in [:bar :foo]))

-;; expect a function to return a truthy value give the actual argument (expect empty? (list))
+;; expect a function to return a truthy value given the actual argument (expect empty? (list))
 ```